$50 million more for CARB-X will help biotech companies fight antibiotic resistance

 Since its launch less than two years ago, the public-private partnership CARB-X has provided $85 million to three dozen biotech companies working on new therapies and diagnostics to fight antibiotic resistance.

-Today, CARB-X, which stands for Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator is announcing two new funders: The Bill & Melinda Gates Foundation will give up to $25 million, and the U.K. government’s Global Antimicrobial Resistance Innovation Fund is giving up to $27 million (£20 million).
-That brings CARB-X’s total funding to over $500 million, making it a dominant force in supporting diagnostic, preventative, and therapeutic product development for antibiotic-resistant bacteria.
+Now CARB-X, which stands for Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator, has two new funders: The Bill & Melinda Gates Foundation will give up to $25 million, and the U.K. government’s Global Antimicrobial Resistance Innovation Fund is giving up to $27 million (£20 million).
+With its total funding now over $500 million, CARB-X is quickly becoming a major backer for start-ups developing diagnostic, preventative, and therapeutic products for antibiotic-resistant bacteria.

-According to the Centers for Disease Control & Prevention (CDC), some 23,000 people die in the U.S. every year from bacterial infections that are resistant to available antibiotics.
-In April, CDC reported that more than 200 instances of unusual resistance in “nightmare bacteria,” such as carbapenem-resistant Enterobacteriaceae (CRE), were detected in 2017.
-Germs such as CRE “can spread like wildfire,” the agency said.

-That warning illustrates why the U.S. and U.K. governments have dedicated more than $450 million to CARB-X through 2021.
-But antibiotic resistance exerts an even greater toll on low- and middle-income countries—a problem that the Gates Foundation and the Innovation Fund hope to help solve.

-Kevin Outterson, executive director of CARB-X and a health and disability law professor at Boston University, says the new funds will be used mostly for “vaccines, prevention, monoclonal antibodies, microbiome, and other nontraditional alternatives to antibiotics, with a particular focus on health needs in low- and middle-income countries.”
+Kevin Outterson, executive director of CARB-X, says the new funds will be used mostly for “vaccines, prevention, monoclonal antibodies, microbiome, and other nontraditional alternatives to antibiotics, with a particular focus on health needs in low- and middle-income countries.”

-CARB-X uses most-wanted lists published by the World Health Organization and CDC to set its priorities for which bugs to focus on.
-CRE and drug-resistant strains of pneumonia and tuberculosis are on those lists.

 Although small-molecule drug development isn’t mentioned as a priority for CARB-X’s newest funding, the organization already backs several small-molecule projects spanning nine new classes of antibiotics.
-Many of those target Gram-negative bacteria, a large and diverse category of bacteria sharing anatomical features that make them particularly tough to kill.
+Many of those target Gram-negative bacteria, whose anatomical features make them particularly tough to kill.

-“We need new classes to overcome bacterial resistance,” Outterson says.
-The last new class of antibiotic approved by the U.S. Food & Drug Administration for Gram-negative bacteria was discovered in 1962.

 Join the conversation